benevolent-games/turtle/readme.md

 <br/>

 ### you've gotta get into *file path hash versioning!*
-- that's what the above example is doing with that `path` function
+- some of the above examples are using this `path` function
 - if you use `.version` then it will attach the file's hash as a suffix
 - so `/style.css` becomes `/style.css?v=c252882f`
 - now when you deploy your site, your users won't see old cached css files that break your website -- now the browser cache becomes *version aware!* 🤯